theupdateframework/python-tuf/docs/TUTORIAL.md

 >>> repository.root.load_signing_key(private_root_key)
 >>> repository.root.load_signing_key(private_root_key2)

-# Print the roles that are "dirty" (i.e., that have changed and have not yet
-# been written to disk.
-Root should be dirty because verification keys were
-# added, signing keys loaded, and a threshold added)
->>> repository.dirty_roles()
-Dirty roles: ['root']

 # repository.status() shows missing verification and signing keys for the
 # top-level roles, and whether signatures can be created (also see #955).
 # This output shows that so far only the "root" role meets the key threshold and